R. A. Dickey: 2013–2016: Toronto Blue Jays

 On December 16, 2012, the Mets agreed to trade Dickey to the Toronto Blue Jays (along with Josh Thole and Mike Nickeas) in exchange for Travis d'Arnaud, John Buck, Noah Syndergaard and Wuilmer Becerra, contingent upon his agreeing to a contract extension with the Blue Jays.
-The two sides agreed on December 17 to a two-year, $25-million extension with a club option for a third year in 2016 at $12 million; the deal became official once he passed his physical.
+The two sides agreed on December 17 to a two-year, $25 million extension with a club option for a third year in 2016 at $12 million; the deal became official once Dickey passed his physical.
 On February 5, 2013, manager John Gibbons said Dickey would be the opening day starter for the Blue Jays.
 Dickey lost his first start for his new team, giving up four runs and five hits in six innings in a loss to the Cleveland Indians.
 Dickey pitched his first complete game and shutout as a Blue Jay in a game against the Tampa Bay Rays on June 26.
 Dickey would finish his first season as a Blue Jay with a record of 14–13, an ERA of 4.21, and 177 strikeouts over 2242/3 innings pitched.

 On October 25, Dickey was announced as a finalist for the AL Pitcher's Gold Glove, along with teammate Mark Buehrle and Detroit Tigers pitcher Doug Fister.
 He was awarded the 2013 Pitcher's Fielding Bible on October 28, 2013, and was announced as the AL Pitcher's Gold Glove Award winner on October 29.
 Dickey led all American League pitchers with 40 assists and 7 defensive runs saved, and yielded only 8 stolen bases.

 Dickey began the 2014 season with a 4–4 record and a 4.20 ERA through his first 10 starts.
 On May 24, he won his fifth game of the season, 5–2 over the AL West-leading Oakland Athletics.
-In doing so, he lowered his ERA to 3.95, the first time in his tenure as a Blue Jay in which his ERA has been below 4.
+In doing so, he lowered his ERA to 3.95, the first time in his tenure as a Blue Jay in which his ERA had been below 4.
 On June 27, Dickey recorded his 1,000th career strikeout, coming against Tyler Flowers of the Chicago White Sox.
 He would start the final game of the Blue Jays season on September 28, against the Baltimore Orioles, and would pitch 6 innings and yield only 1 run, but Toronto would lose 1–0.
 Dickey finished the season with a 14–13 record, 3.71 ERA, 173 strikeouts, and a 1.23 WHIP in 34 starts totaling 2152/3 innings.